Accessibility

 Rest Rooms

-Companion care restrooms are provided. they are located on the Departures Level pre-security near the Meet & greet area and also the Arrivals Lower Level on the west end (past baggage carousel #3).
-In post-security, there is a companion care restroom near Gate 14.
+Companion care restrooms are provided.
+They are located on the Departures Level pre-security near the restrooms and the Arrivals Lower Level on the west end.
+Post-security, there is a companion care restroom near all restrooms.
 They are large enough to accommodate wheelchairs and families.

 Security Check-In